 Tribal Organization: Estom Yumeka Maidu of the Enterprise Rancheria

-They originally planned to build gaming and entertainment resort that included casino, a 170-room hotel & pool, restaurants and bars, gift shops, and conference facilities.
+The tribe had an earlier plan to build gaming and entertainment resort that included a casino, a 170-room hotel & pool, restaurants and bars, gift shops, and conference facilities.
 The plan became stalled after strong litigation and opposition from neighboring Indian tribes.

 As a result the project was cancelled.
 In September 2015 a new plan was announced that downsized the project from a a Class III casino to a Class II casino.